-Watch you don’t over cook organic turkeys and geese, they do cook much quicker.
-I would definitely go for a slow cooking method such as Mary Berry’s: https://www.maryberry.co.uk/recipes/christmas/traditional-roast-turkey.
-Use the Turkey popper provided when you order a turkey from Rhug and remember Organic Turkeys cook quicker that your traditional ones because they are naturally higher in dry matter.
-Slow cooking will give you the best results but baste the turkeys well and cover it with a muslin clothe except for the last hour of cooking.
+Watch you don’t overcook organic turkeys and geese, they do cook much quicker.
+I would definitely go for a slow cooking method such as Mary Berry’s Christma’s Traditional Roast Turkey.
+Use the Turkey popper provided when you order a turkey from Rhug and remember Organic Turkeys cook quicker than your traditional ones because they are naturally higher in dry matter.
+Slow cooking will give you the best results but baste the turkeys well and cover them with muslin clothe except for the last hour of cooking.
 It will be lovely and juicy and you can pop it in the oven before going to bed.

-Again with the goose I would definitely go for https://www.bbcgoodfood.com/recipes/2428/gordons-christmas-roast-goose- as a brilliant recipe you can reply on.
-This is not complicate but remember to baste it regularly.
+Again with the goose, I would definitely go for Gordon’s Christmas Roast Goose as a brilliant recipe you can reply on.
+This is not complicated but remember to baste it regularly.
 Yummy.

 Turkey or goose, do you have a favorite of the two?